-- Compliance with the eArchiving Building Block format/template.

-- Consistent use of naming conventions, numbering, etc.

-- Functionality coverage and correctness.

-- Ease of understanding.

-- Spelling and grammar.
+- Compliance with the eArchiving Building Block format/template. - Consistent use of naming conventions, numbering, etc. - Functionality coverage and correctness. - Ease of understanding for the designated community. - Spelling and grammar.

 Document content

 Checking the content of a specification is the most critical aspect of an open review.
 This can include: